-We embrace sustainable best practices and work towards a carbon neutral Mandai by 2025.
+We embrace sustainable best practices to reduce our impact on the environment and work towards a carbon neutral Mandai by 2024 through:

-- Recycling of horticultural waste into mulch for planting bed and animal bedding.
-Some 30 back-of-house animal care areas for care are using the bedding.
+Recycling of horticultural waste into mulch for planting beds and animal bedding.
+Some 30 back-of-house animal care areas for care are using the bedding

 - Catered facilities for Horticulture waste recycling (for new parks)

 - Provisions for Food Waste Composters (for new parks)

 Rainwater harvesting features are implemented in developing parks where feasible and are projected to meet 5% of the precinct's water needs.
 We are exploring the feasibility of capturing rainwater on-site in existing parks to decrease potable water usage.

 Recycling Of Wastewater

 The newly commissioned Mandai Wildlife Reserve wastewater Recycling Plants will soon start recycling wastewater from cleaning of animal dens and other back-of-house activities.
 We can expect 21% of the precinct’s future water needs to be met by this blackwater recycling.